 Aftercare Can Have Many Goals

 The primary purpose of aftercare could be said to help clients stay sober.
 However, aftercare can serve other critical functions needed alongside relapse prevention strategies.
-For instance, the healthcare team can provide emotional and technical support for life transitions out of treatment and into sober living arrangements and assist clients with finding employment and education.
+For instance, the healthcare team can provide emotional and technical support for life transitions out of treatment and assist clients with finding employment and education.

 They can also help clients: